czar3985/spreadsheet/README.md

 ## Limitations

 - Parentheses support for formulas
+- Numbers with comma are treated as string
 - Unary operators + and -
 - Support for keyboard presses for navigating the grid